 When we listen, we let the other person complete their version, helping them vent out their feelings and emotions and helping them empty their anger and suppression first.
 At the same time helping ourselves cool down before we actually build baggage of regret.
 Once we know the other side, we have achieved the capability of responding; Responding (not reacting).
 Easier said than done but practicing listening is something you can engage yourself in.
 It’s a skill you can master.

 Step 2: INQUIRE

-To inquire here doesn’t denote a formal investigation from inside to outside and vice-versa of person’s behavior, words, body language, gestures etc but simply means to know the correct stance for us to be able to respond aptly.
+To inquire here doesn’t denote a formal investigation from inside to outside and vice-versa of person’s behaviour, words, body language, gestures etc but simply means to know the correct stance for us to be able to respond aptly.
 The capability of responding is unbelievably a beautiful mastery of harmless existence.